Green Freaks Save the World Funny

 It's simple enough, it makes sense, and it actually sounds scary accurate.
 Elton maybe oversells his characters at times, but the idea of the ultra-rich just being kinda conceited selfis

 Very funny yet very dark and scary.
-Basically the world is ending and a ragtag bunch of comedic individuals stumble upon a plot by the world's "elite" to pool their resources to do.. something. *spoiler*
+Basically the world is ending and a ragtag bunch of comedic individuals stumble upon a plot by the world's "elite" to pool their resources to do.. something. *spoiler*They're pooling their resources to escape Earth.
+They wish to do so secretly to keep the masses from panicking.

 It's simple enough, it makes sense, and it actually sounds scary accurate.
 Elton maybe oversells his characters at times, but the idea of the ultra-rich just being kinda conceited selfish idiots looking out for themselves.. it doesn't seem a great stretch.
 Ditto the overall plot.
 Like, the book is pretty funny at times, none of it is overly serious, but underneath it all the plot seems more and more poignant as we stumble towards global catastrophe via capitalism and unchecked climate change.